Global19-atlassian-net/iODKbook2/AlgLin/source/algebra_macierze_w_sage.rst

    sage: MS23 = Mat(QQ,2,3)
    sage: A = MS22([1,2,3,4])
    sage: B = MS23([1,2,3,4,5,6])
-   sage: A, B, A*B # macierze A i B oraz iloczyn AB
+   sage: A, B, A*B # matrices A, B and the product AB

    (
    [1 2]  [1 2 3]  [ 9 12 15]